10 Habits That Will Make You Smarter

 Acquiring and practicing new habits might not always be easy.

-You may need external support, a change of lifestyle, routine, or even ideology.
+You may need external support, a lifestyle change, routine, or even ideology.

-Being smart means exploring new things and solving problems as they arise.
+Being intelligent means exploring new things and solving problems as they arise.

 Constantly invest in habits that will make you smarter, be proud, and celebrate your progress.